Deadline Extended: Wednesday June 28st

 - VP Marketing: Responsible for advertising our events (making posters, contacting media outlets, sending press releases to our partners, etc), developing targeted marketing plans, and assists with fundraising and recruitment when necessary.

 - VP Communications: Responsible for social media and online presence outside of the website, includes coordinating with online presence of partners like Mitacs, FRQ, CSPC, etc. The VP Communications is typically responsible for the Newsletter as well, although this task can be shared with other VPs.
 VP Communications and VP Information typically manage Facebook, Twitter, and LinkedIn between them.

-- VP Information: Responsible for managing social media content in general, and keeping up with relevant social media channels.
+- VP Information (or, VP Social Media): Responsible for managing social media content in general, and keeping up with relevant social media channels.
 The position involves keeping up to date on policy news and sending interesting content to the VP Communications, VP news, and VP blogs.
 VP Communications and VP Information typically manage Facebook, Twitter, and LinkedIn between them.